markusheer/pathmarks/src/images/convert.md

 Use the following shell commands with graphicsmagick ('brew install graphicsmagick') to create a new icon set.

-Icons colorized for development:

-`gm convert iconmonstr-bookmark.png -fill "rgb(151,25,40)" -colorize 100/100/100 icon-dev.png`

-Icons colorized for production:
+Icons colorized for default state:

 `gm convert iconmonstr-bookmark.png -fill "rgb(80,80,80)" -colorize 100/100/100 icon-grey.png`

+Icons colorized active state:

+`gm convert iconmonstr-bookmark.png -fill "rgb(40,90,210)" -colorize 100/100/100 icon-active.png`

 Use the following commands to create the different icon sizes.

-Icons for production:
+Icons for default state:

 `for i in 128 48 38 19 16; do gm convert -resize ${i}x${i} icon-grey.png icon${i}.png; done`

-Icons for development:
+Icons for active state:

-`for i in 128 48 38 19 16; do gm convert -resize ${i}x${i} icon-dev.png icon-dev${i}.png; done`
+`for i in 128 48 38 19 16; do gm convert -resize ${i}x${i} icon-active.png icon-active-${i}.png; done`